JetBrains/Qodana/topics/configuration-reference.md

 ## Incorrect Formatting inspection

+<link-summary>The Incorrect Formatting inspection consolidates multiple formatting errors contained in a file into a single problem.</link-summary>

 The  [`IncorrectFormatting`](%incorrect-formatting%) inspection consolidates multiple formatting errors contained in a file into a single problem instead of listing every issue separately.
 Now, a single problem per file is displayed with example snippets to help you fix issues faster.